Out this month, here’s a The Bonfire 2 Uncharted Shores review in advance. Does it have a chance to survive in a genre already full of decent titles?

 Let’s begin with the day.
 The first structure you build is your bonfire.
 This is the hub of every community and the default rally point for newcomers and those sworn to protect.

-The Bonfire 2 Uncharted Shores - Early man
+The Bonfire 2: Uncharted Shores Review

-Early man.
+Early Man.
 Source: Screen capture

 All citizens will need a place to sleep.
 Not only is this a place where they can recharge, but also to protect them as when night draws, they will return home unless they are on patrol or don’t have a home.
 For the latter, they’ll assemble around the bonfire and vulnerable for attacks.